Upload new images. The image library for this site will open in a new window.

 We do have students with biology, physics, and engineering backgrounds but we want to be sure that the student has the academic background to succeed in our coursework.
 If the prospective student does not have undergraduate classes in chemistry, the chance of their being admitted is smaller.
 If there is any other evidence of this proficiency, we will take it in to consideration.

-For additional instructions go to the Graduate and Professional Education website.
+For additional instructions go to the Graduate College website.
 Click on Transcripts.

 The number of students varies each year.
 This is dependent on funding and students who have graduated.
 All applicants are reviewed with equal merit, regardless of the country of origin.